Lottery Ticket Purchases by Age: Who Buys the Most?

 After all, it’s not about how many tickets you buy and how often.
 It’s about how likely you’re to win.

 According to statistics from America, 64 percent of lottery winners are aged 50 and older.
 Once again, those who have reached their golden years lead the chart and surpass the look of younger fellas (and ladies).

-A Kaplan study came to disprove claims that lottery players are generally financially disadvantaged and belonging to poorer segments of society.
+A Kaplan study came to disprove claims that lottery players are generally financially disadvantaged and belong to poorer segments of society.
 The study examined people who had won massive amounts.
-It turned out that many of these winners were middle class and they had solid income.
+It turned out that many of these winners were middle class and they had solid incomes.
 It also became clear, however, that winners were older than the general population.
 It’s also interesting to point out that the gender ratio of lottery millionaires was 60 percent men to 40 percent women.

 So there you go – it seems that the evidence is more in favor of mature people giving the lottery a try.
-Is it luck, is it wisdom that guides their efforts?
+Is it luck, or is it wisdom that guides their efforts?
 We don’t know, but we sure do hope that some things like the lottery do get better with age.